Start a workspace in Verily Workbench

 3.2.
 Create a storage bucket for outputs

-Now you have a workspace with data connected to it, but nowhere to store results of your analyses.
-Next, you're going to create a bucket that will be attached to the workspace itself, where you can store your outputs, as well as any other files and inputs that you might wish to associate with the workspace.
-This bucket will be treated as a controlled resource.
+Next, you're going to create a controlled resource bucket where you can store your outputs, as well as any other files and inputs you might wish to associate with the workspace.

 ℹ️ Data resource operations > Create a storage bucket